Land development agreement

 Major developers

 Major Developer’s work on large property developments or large subdivisions.
 Major developments will often involve construction of roads.
 They may also include extensions of mains.
-A Major Developer will need to enter into a Land Developer Agreement.
+A Major Developer will need to enter into a Land Development Agreement.

 For more information, please email us.